 For high-frequency signals, the method does not work.
-The effective and implicit refractory period prohibits the instantaneous firing rate from being useful, because the neurons spike only in very short intervals around a signal peak.
-They are very unlikely to immediately spike again and signal peaks that are too close to the preceding one will not be resolved properly.[DH: Add a figure.]
+The effective refractory period prohibits the instantaneous firing rate from being useful, because the neurons spike only in very short intervals around a signal peak.
+They are very unlikely to immediately spike again, so that the psth is focused around the input peaks, but there is little nuance.

 We use the tuning curve to analyse how the signal mean and the signal amplitude change the coding fraction we would get from an infinitely large population of neurons (fig. 15, bottom two rows).
-We can see that in this case the stronger noise always yields a larger coding fraction.
-This is expected because the tuning curve is more linear for stronger noise and coding fraction is a linear measure.
+We can see that the stronger noise always yields a larger coding fraction.
+This is expected because the tuning curve is more linear for stronger nosie.
 It matches that we are observing the limit of an infinitely large population, which would be able to "average out" any noise.
 For coding fraction as a function of the mean we see zero or near zero coding fraction if we are far below the threshold.
-If the signal is too weak it doesn't trigger any spiking in the neurons and no information can be encoded.
 If we increase the mean at one point we can see that coding fraction starts to jump up.
-This happens earlier for stronger noise, as spiking can be triggered for weaker signals.
+This happens earlier for stronger noise (= more linear tuning curve).
 The increase in coding fraction is much smoother if we use a larger amplitude (right figure).
 We also notice some sort of plateau, where increasing the mean does not lead to a larger coding fraction, before it begins rising close to 1.
-The plateau begins earlier for stronger
+The plateau begins earlier for straighter tuning curves.
+For coding fraction as a function of signal amplitude we see very different results depending on the parameters.
+Again, we see that stronger noise leads to higher coding fraction.
+If we are just above or at the threshold (cen-